Murder of Brianna Ghey: Trial aftermath

 Speaking outside the Manchester Crown Court after the verdicts were issued, Ghey's mother Esther Ghey and father Peter Spooner gave statements to the media expressing grief and mourning the loss of their daughter.
 Despite remarking that the defendants seemed remorseless for the killing, Ghey's mother urged the public to show empathy for the families of the defendants.

 After the trial, detective Mike Evans said he thought Ghey was not killed because she was transgender, but that being transgender made her "more vulnerable and accessible".
 Evans called the language used by Ratcliffe when talking about Ghey "dehumanising".

 It was announced by the Judicial Office, on 7 March 2024, that Ratcliffe had applied for permission to appeal his sentence.
 Permission to appeal was refused at a hearing in December 2024.

 The sentences of both Jenkinson and Ratcliffe were referred to the attorney general, Victoria Prentis, under the Unduly Lenient Sentences scheme.
-On 16 April, however, Prentice announced that the sentences would not be reviewed because the threshold to do so had not been met.
+On 16 April, however, Prentis announced that the sentences would not be reviewed because the threshold to do so had not been met.